awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-trigger-source-schedule-cli.md

    aws events put-rule --schedule-expression 'cron(15 10 ? * 6L 2002-2005)' --name MyRule2
    ```

-1. Grant permissions for Amazon CloudWatch Events to use AWS CodePipeline to invoke the rule\.
+1. Grant permissions for Amazon CloudWatch Events to use CodePipeline to invoke the rule\.
 For more information, see [Using Resource\-Based Policies for Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/resource-based-policies-cwe.html)\.

    1. Use the following sample to create the trust policy to allow Amazon CloudWatch Events to assume the service role\.
 Name it `trustpolicyforCWE.json`\.